-- on an actual basis; - on an as adjusted basis to reflect: the sale of 9,212,500 ADSs by us in this offering at an assumed public offering price of \$15.45 per ADS, the closing price of our shares on AIM on January 25, 2008, adjusted to account for the ratio of two shares per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us; - on a pro forma as adjusted basis to reflect: (i) the conversion of approximately 10,485,231 shares pursuant to RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the assumed adjusted conversion price according to the defined current market price on January 25, 2008, and (ii) the sale of 9,212,500 ADSs by us in this offering at an assumed public offering price of \$15.45 per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on an as adjusted basis to reflect the sale of 18,425,000 shares in the form of ADSs by us in this offering at an assumed public offering price of \$ per ADS, the closing price of our shares on AIM on , 2008 and adjusted to account for the ratio of two shares per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us; - on a pro forma as adjusted basis to reflect: (i) the conversion of approximately 10,485,231 shares pursuant to RMB928,700,000 U.S. Dollar Settled 1% Convertible Bonds due 2012 calculated based on the conversion price in effect on the date of this prospectus, and (ii) the sale of 18,425,000 shares in the form of ADSs by us in this offering at an assumed public offering price of \$ per ADS, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.